agisga/mixed_models/README.md

     $ gem install mixed_models -->

-Ruby is required in version >=2.0 because keyword arguments are excessively used in `mixed_models`.
-Moreover, prior to the installation of `mixed_models`, currently the `NMatrix` gem needs to be installed in its development version from <https://github.com/SciRuby/nmatrix.git>.

-Then `mixed_models` can be installed using the command line:
+The development version of `mixed_models` can be installed using the command line:

 ```
 git clone https://github.com/agisga/mixed_models.git
 cd mixed_models/
 bundle install
-rake install
+bundle exec rake install
 ```

+Ruby is required in version >=2.0 because keyword arguments are excessively used in `mixed_models`.

 Feel free to contact me at alexej [dot] go [at] googlemail [dot] com, in case of difficulties with the installation.